Starting a new habit is hard. But you can make it easy if you start with a bad habit that’s already in place.

 You wake up, get out of your bed, and consciously put on your running shoes instead of slippers.
 That’s the first step.
 Now, tell yourself you can’t take those shoes off until you’ve walked around the block for the day.

-Finally, if we do not develop good habits while we can, then our bad habits will devolve our willpower to an automatic unhealthy lifestyle loop.
+Because, if we do not adopt good habits while we still can, our negative habits will crumble our willpower and trap us into an automatically harmful lifestyle loop.

 • • •